Donald Brown (running back): College career

-Brown signed a national letter of intent to enroll at UConn on February 2, 2005.
-He would conclude his collegiate career as the all-time leading rusher for Connecticut with 3,800 yards.
+Brown signed a national letter of intent to enroll at the University of Connecticut on February 2, 2005.
+He would conclude his collegiate career as the all-time leading rusher for the Huskies with 3,800 yards.
 After rushing for over 2,000 yards in his junior year, Brown decided to forgo his senior year to enter the 2009 NFL draft.

 2006 season

 Brown entered his redshirt freshman season in 2006 as a kickoff returner and second string running back behind senior captain and incumbent starter, Terry Caulley.
 Brown showed flashes of his running ability in the first game of the year, when he rushed for 118 yards on only 9 carries, including a 53-yard touchdown run, against Rhode Island.
 He would play primarily on special teams for the first half of the year.
 However, when Caulley went down with an injury before Connecticut's game against Rutgers on October 29, Brown was asked to make his first career start at running back.
 He made the most of this opportunity, as he rushed for 199 yards on 28 carries and 2 touchdowns.
 This performance proved to be too good to ignore, as he was awarded the starting job for the rest of the season.
 Brown had his best outing of his freshman campaign in the next game when he rushed for 205 yards on 43 carries with 3 touchdowns (1 receiving) in Connecticut's 46–45 double overtime win over Pittsburgh.
 Brown would average 134 yards per game in the five Big East games that he started.
 He finished the year with 896 yards and 9 touchdowns (2 receiving), which was good enough to award him with a 2nd team All Big East nomination.